2026-27 season

 HANDEL Messiah

 The Chorus is thrilled to be able to present a City Hall performance of Messiah this year, back by popular demand.
-A Christmas favourite for many, start your Christmas season with Chorus and orchestra in this magnificent oratorio, beloved by many.
+The Sheffield Philharmonic Chorus joins Manchester Camerata, a distinguished cast of soloists and conductor Laurence Cummings for Handel’s timeless masterpiece.
+A Christmas favourite for many, start your Christmas season with Chorus, orchestra and soloists in this magnificent oratorio, beloved by many.

 HANDEL Messiah